IvailoNikolov/ansible_role_helm_nginx/README.md

 ## Roles variables

-This Ansible Role aim to ease the use of helm chart with ansible by providing a fine wrapper around Helm installation and deletion from a kubernetes cluster.

-The default value will install the Nginx helm chart from Bitnami with a replica set to two.

-The ansible role is only compatible with kubernetes cluster configured via kubeconf file.

 | Name                   | Description                                                                                                         | Value                              |
 | ---------------------- | ------------------------------------------------------------------------------------------------------------------- | ---------------------------------- |
 | helm_nginx_name              | Release name to manage.                                                                                             | nginx-bitnami                      |